ruthmoog/CV/README.md

 <details><summary>Able to create scalable solutions to time-boxed problems</summary><p>

-At Springer Nature I developed a strategy for GDPR compliance on journals which were note meeting out minimum requirements.
-To do this I collaborated with colleagues to investigate what issues needed to be corrected and generate potential solutions.
-I prioritised the most effective and achievable ideas in order to make all journals compliant by the legal deadline with the least disruption.
+At _Springer Nature_ I developed a strategy for GDPR compliance on journals which were not meeting minimum requirements.
+To do this I collaborated with colleagues to investigate issues and generate potential solutions.
+I prioritised effective and achievable ideas to make all journals compliant with minimal disruption and to deadline.

 </p></details>
 <details><summary>Investigate the root cause</summary><p>

-People I've coded with have told me they respect my tenacity when getting to the bottom of errors, if a test passes but the result doesn't look quite right, I want to know why.
-At Springer Nature I was tasked with introducing a check in production to avoid publishing manuscripts with censoring errors.
-When I looked into this, the errors were caused because users did not have instructions on how to censor their manuscript.
-In addition we could introduce an check prior to production on only _relevant_ manuscripts without impacting production workload whilst saving a lot of time and heartache for the users.
+When coding with others I've been told my tenacity when getting to the bottom of errors is to be admired!
+If a test passes but the results don't look quite right, I want to know why.

+At _Springer Nature_ I was tasked with introducing a check in production to avoid publishing manuscripts with censoring errors.
+When I looked into the cause, the users were not given censoring instructions and were making mistakes.
+In addition, the user community had more complex censoring needs than anticipated.
+As well as providing up-to-date instructions, I was able to introduce a check prior to production.
+This targeted only _relevant_ manuscripts without impacting production workload, whilst saving time and heartache for the users.

 </p></details>
 <!-- Use tools for planning eg mind maps and flow charts -->